Information Technology Resource Guide

 Flux consists of approximately 27,000 cores – including 1,372 compute nodes composed of multiple CPU cores, with at least 4 GB of RAM per core, interconnected with InfiniBand networking.
 Currently Flux is accessible to Instructors, Undergraduates, and Grant Writers and Research Administrators.

-There are two software loads on the CLSE computers: a “Student Instructional Edition for students completing coursework, and a “Student Research Edition” for students performing non-commercial research.
+There are two software loads on the CLSE computers: a “Student Instructional Edition” for students completing coursework, and a “Student Research Edition” for students performing non-commercial research.
 Get more information on the software access and restrictions.

 CAEN works with software vendors to find academic software that College of Engineering students can install on their personal computers at no cost.
 The current list of academic software that is available to Engineering students at no cost is collected in CAEN’s Knowledge Base.

 VMware Horizon – access university remote servers on your machines, you can install and connect to remote servers.
-This is particularly important for any students who has computers that have OS X (Apple) or Linux and need to run Windows 10 programs (i.e., those available in CAEN labs).
+This is particularly important for any students who have computers that have OS X (Apple) or Linux and need to run Windows 10 programs (i.e., those available in CAEN labs).

-Students, faculty, and staff who use one of CAEN’s desktop computing environments receive a network-accessible Windows Home Directory.
+Students, faculty and staff who use one of CAEN’s desktop computing environments receive a network-accessible Windows Home Directory.
 Files saved in the Windows Desktop or Documents folders are stored and will be available in the same folders on all other CAEN lab computers.

 CAEN student computer labs provide well-configured desktop computers with fully integrated software environments, network-accessible home directories for convenient and secure storage of files, and printers with a generous pre-paid print allocation.
 Remote access to the software environment installed in the computer labs is also available.

-Classroom technology: CAEN supports presentation systems, a lecture recording and web-based viewing system, and room control systems that enable easy and consistent use of these systems in all College classrooms.
+Classroom technology: CAEN supports presentation systems, a lecture recording and web-based viewing system and room control systems that enable easy and consistent use of these systems in all College classrooms.

-The CAEN Hotline provides walk-in, telephone, and web-based support.
+The CAEN Hotline provides walk-in, telephone and web-based support.
 CAEN’s Faculty Liaison provides or coordinates one-on-one consulting and other training sessions oriented to faculty and graduate students for their use of CAEN’s resources.

 CAEN’s departmental information technology resources and services include: